 Commonly, CC&Rs have a declared term of existence, after which they expire naturally.
 The positive side of having covenants with fixed terms of life is that subsequent property owners are not burdened with restrictions that have become arcane, dated, or no longer desirable.
 For example, in 1950, a homeowners association wanted to preserve the charm of a residential area and created covenants restricting the sale of any properties for use only as single-family homes.
 But as the area grew, commercial properties surrounded the residential area, making it unattractive to prospective homebuyers.

 A well-written covenant with a term life would have contemplated this scenario and limited the restriction to 25 or 30 years, for example.
 At that time, new owners could voluntarily agree to extend the life of the covenants or adopt new ones.
 Or, with expired covenants, they could petition local zoning boards to rezone their neighborhood as commercial or multiple-family residential properties, to maximize the return on their investments.

 It is also possible that some expired covenants are converted into new zoning laws affecting the residential area, and will therefore be binding on subsequent property owners as well.

-Maybe you are wrestling with writing CC&R's yourself and aren't quite sure if you are doing it right the legal way.
-Or maybe you are subject to CC&R's and have a feeling they aren't legally enforceable.
-Whatever your situation, don't spend countless hours searching on the internet when you can have a local attorney review your situation for free at no obligation.
+Maybe you're wrestling with writing CC&Rs yourself and aren't quite sure if you're doing it the right way.
+Or maybe you are subject to CC&Rs and have a feeling they aren't legally enforceable.
+Whatever your situation, consider meeting with a real estate attorney near you.